Rainier Beach, Seattle: Public places and spaces

 Taylor Creek flows from Deadhorse Canyon (west of Rainier Avenue S at 68th Avenue S and northwest of Skyway Park), through Lakeridge Park to Lake Washington.
 With volunteer effort and some city matching grants, restoration has been underway since 1971.
 Volunteers have planted thousands of indigenous trees and plants, removed tons of garbage, removed invasive plants, and had city help removing fish-blocking culverts and improving trails.
 Viable, daylighted streams can exist only in intimate connection with restoration and stewardship by the neighborhoods of their watersheds in a long run, since the good health of an urban stream could not long survive carelessness or neglect.
 With impervious surfaces having replaced most of the natural ground cover in urban environments, both the sheer volume and flow rate from unmoderated stormwater and the carrying of non-point pollution converge through urban creeks.
 Effective solutions include the entire urban watershed, far beyond the riparian channel itself.
 A deer has been spotted and sightings of raccoon, opossum and birds are common.
 By about 2050, the area will be looking like a young version of what it looked like before being disrupted.
 Taylor is one of the four largest streams in urban Seattle.
 In 2010, the city of Seattle began a project to improve fish passage on the creek.

-Schools located in the area include Rainier Beach High School and South Shore School.
+Schools located in the area include Rainier Beach High School and Rainier Valley Leadership Academy.
+Feeder schools include Rainier View and Emerson elementary schools, and South Shore K-8 school.

 Transit

-Rainier Beach has a Sound Transit Link light rail station, the Rainier Beach Station.
+Rainier Beach has a Sound Transit Link light rail station, the Rainier Beach station.
 To the north, this station connects Rainier Beach to Downtown Seattle, Capitol Hill, and the University of Washington.
-The Rainier Beach Station also provides service to the south, to the Seattle Tacoma International Airport.
+The Rainier Beach Station also provides service to the south, to the Seattle–Tacoma International Airport.

 King County Metro also serves the Rainier Beach area: